We’ve all been there.

 If you’re having trouble progressing with a particular movement or routine, it may be that you are playing at too many things at once.
 For example if you really want to improve your gymnastic rings skills, you need to focus on rings – and only rings – for awhile then move on to other challenges.

 Make targeted goals for yourself and stick to those instead of confusing your body with multiple programs at once.

 4. You’re Flying Solo And Flying Blind, With No Guidance

 Listen, I understand that some people work better alone, but everyone needs help.
 Especially when it comes to proper training.

-A couple of weeks ago, my friend told me her trainer’s rule: if you can do 5 reps of a particular exercise, you’re ready to move on to the next progression.
+A couple of weeks ago, a friend told me her trainer’s rule: if you can do 5 reps of a particular exercise, you’re ready to move on to the next progression.
 This is a BIG mistake people make in exercise.
 They hit a certain repetition goal in one workout and then immediately change to another exercise.

 Remember: form is key.

 You may be able to do 5 pushups, but how’s your form?
 Do you feel strong enough to move on to the next progression?
 I bet if you really stop and think about it, you’d like to have another few sessions to really dial in your technique and get the confidence that you OWN that move and that exercise.

 If you move faster than you’re ready to, your body is not going to be happy with you, and you won’t be happy with your progress.